RhettRautsaw/Bioinformatics/tutorials/HPC_Cliffnotes.md

 ssh USERNAME@login.palmetto.clemson.edu
 ```

-> Note that when you login in you are legitimately on what is called the `login` node.
+> Note that when you login you are legitimately on what is called the `login` node.
 Absolutely no computation other than navigating folders, writing scripts, and submitting jobs should be done from the `login` node.
 To do actual computation, you should start an interactive job or write a script and submit it.

 ## Important Directories
 - `/home/USERNAME` or `~`